MeyerFabian/snow/README.md

 Project
 ====
-Ready for Windows: mingw-w64, VS (2013 tested) Theoretically portable to unix-systems (no dependency restrictions)
+Ready for Windows: mingw-w64, VS (2013 and 2017 tested)
+Theoretically portable to unix-systems (no dependency restrictions, some filenames would need to be adjusted)

 Usage
 ====